elysiajs/documentation/docs/concept/route.md

 You define route using method as a building block for your server.

-By calling `.[method name](path, callback, hook?)`, you attach route to Elysia, and the library will handle the routing for you.
+By calling `.[method name](path, callback, hook?)`, you attach the route to Elysia, and the library will handle the routing for you.

 For example:
 ```typescript